chaostoolkit/chaostoolkit-documentation/sources/usage/install.md

 ```
 (chaostk) $ chaos --version
 ```

-!!! note "Activate your virtual environment"
-    Remember to always activate your virtual environment before running the `chaos` command.

 ### Download the container image

 You can run the chaostoolkit from a container rather than install it.